-Dakota Valley Elementary School's student population of 562 students has declined by 8% over five school years.
+Dakota Valley Elementary School's student population of 562 students has stayed relatively flat over five school years.

 The diversity score of Dakota Valley Elementary School is 0.64, which is more than the diversity score at state average of 0.60.
 The school's diversity has stayed relatively flat over five school years.

 Eligible for Free Lunch